Chapter 7. Using Typeclasses

 isEqual :: a -> a -> Bool

 This says that we are declaring a typeclass named BasicEq, and we'll refer to instance types with the letter a.
-An instance type of this typeeclass is any type that implements the functions defined in the typeclass.
+An instance type of this typeclass is any type that implements the functions defined in the typeclass.
 This typeclass defines one function.
 That function takes two parameters—both corresponding to instance types—and returns a Bool.

 On the first line, the name of the parameter a was chosen arbitrarily.
 We could have used any name.
 The key is that, when you list the types of your functions, you must use that name to refer to instance types.

-*Main> :t isEqual
+*Main> :type isEqual

 isEqual :: (BasicEq a) => a -> a -> Bool